If you are worried about someone in an MLM and want to know what is going on with them and how you can help them, have a look at these links-

 There is no income disclosure from TLC.
 They do not want you to know how much their people earn.

-Their products offer dubious claims and have dangerous ingredients in them. (see Ethan’s assessment in his blog).
+Their products offer dubious claims and have dangerous ingredients in them. (according to Ethan’s assessment in his blog).

 Andrew Pennman exposes this scheme as a scam.